Memory Ownership and Smart Pointers

 }

-Within the memory ownership paradigm, we can imagine that any function that has a raw pointer to a resource simply has requesting access to that resource, but does not own it.
-The resource is owned by whoever has the unique_ptr.
+Within the memory ownership paradigm, we can imagine that any function that accepts a raw pointer to a resource is simply requesting access to that resource, but not requesting ownership.
+The resource is owned by whoever has the std::unique_ptr to it.

 For scenarios where we want to transfer ownership of the resource, we can use std::move().